Do you like mushrooms?

 Mushroom Dip with Guinness

-So how about blending them into a delicious mushroom and beer tapenade and serve it as a surprising appetizer dip?
-It will take you 30 minutes max to prepare!
+And the good news is that this mushroom dip only takes you about 30 minutes max to prepare!
 You can easily make this mushroom spread a couple of days in advance and store it in an airtight container in the fridge.

 - 10,5 oz white mushrooms (300 g), sliced